etherCorps/SK-Redis-SessionManager/README.md

    ```
    > These are the default config example you can use as per your need and make it better for your use.
    > I have written an article to explain more about this package <a href="">link for article</a>.
-2. To create new session and add cookies for user after authentication
+2. To create a new session and add cookies for user after authentication

    ```ts
    // Example it's a +page.server.ts